shoreless-ltd/tbg-oauth2-gitlab/README.md

 ## Description

-This is a module for The Bug Genie issue tracker.
-It allows authenticating The Bug Genie users using a GitLab OAuth2 provider.
+This is an authentication  module for [The Bug Genie](https://github.com/thebuggenie/thebuggenie) issue tracker.
+It allows authenticating The Bug Genie users against GitLab as OAuth2 provider.

+## Requirements

+  * A running [The Bug Genie](https://github.com/thebuggenie/thebuggenie) installation, v4.2+
+  * A running [GitLab](https://about.gitlab.com/) installation, v8.17+
+  * PHP 5.6+

 ## Installation